Skip to content

 data-entryscape-entrystore="http://example.com/store"></span>

-Note 1: option 1 has to be written exactly like in the example above while option 2 and 3 can be written using different syntaxes.
+Note 1: option 1 has to be written exactly like in the example above while option 2 and 3 can be written using different syntax.

 Note 2: only a few of the global level parameters can be detected on all blocks, the separate page about available global level parameters indicates which are detectable on all blocks.